kennyyy5/kennyyy5/README.md

 ## Kehinde Adenuga
-- Hi, I’m Kehinde but I go by Kenny
+- Hi, I’m Kehinde but I prefer Kenny
-- I’m interested in full stack web development, app development and software engineering.
+- I’m interested in full stack web development, software engineering, IT/IT support, data analysis and cybersecurity.
 - I’m currently studying Computer Science at University of Guelph.
 - I’m looking to collaborate on anything.
 Just reach out!
 - How to reach me: kadenuga@uoguelph.ca